jackpunt/Jsettlers/README.txt

 "lib" directory.
 Start the server with the following command (server requires Java 1.4):

-  java -jar JSettlersServer.jar 8880 10 dbUser dbPass
+  java -jar JSettlersServer.jar -cp target/JSettlers.jar 8880 10 dbUser dbPass

 OR - start Robots with Server:

-  java -jar target/JSettlersServer.jar 8088 5 dbUser dbPass Able '' Baker '' Charlie '' Dawn '' &
+  java -cp target/JSettlers.jar -jar target/JSettlersServer.jar 8088 5 dbUser dbPass Able '' Baker '' Charlie '' Dawn '' &

 If MySQL is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation: